SAFF Logo

 But a hardcore of zealots persisted in spreading belief, especially in some fields of psychology, psychiatry and psychotherapy, who attribute some mental health problems to extreme childhood trauma, lack of attachment and “dissociation” from reality, (a much-disputed valid diagnosis - Dissociative Identity Disorder, previously termed Multiple Personality Disorder).

 Belief in an even more extreme notion of an international network of satanist pedophiles ruling the world surfaced in the more recent Pizzagate and QAnon conspiracy theories, amplified in the alternative universe of social media and tacitly endorsed by Donald Trump and Elon Musk.
-The Pizzagate conspiracy theory – which emerged in the run up to the 2016 Us Presidential election – claimed Trump’s rival Hillary Clinton was part of a satanic paedophile ring which trafficked and sexually abused children in the basement of a pizza parlour in Washington frequented by Democrats.
+The Pizzagate conspiracy theory – which emerged in the run up to the 2016 U.S. Presidential election – claimed Trump’s rival Hillary Clinton was part of a satanic paedophile ring which trafficked and sexually abused children in the basement of a pizza parlour in Washington frequented by Democrats.
 Problem was,that the pizza restaurant had no basement.
 (Full background: Private Eye, Ian Hislop Eye podcast.
 Page 94 episode 56 31 October 2020) [Also see here for more on how Pizzagate and the QAnon movement has driven other false abuse narratives in recent years ]

 Christians allowed to get away with abusing kids by blaming it on non-existent SatanistsUK police forces were being instructed to recognise and investigate “organised ritual abuse” and “ritualistic abuse including witchcraft and spirit possession” Yet Witch-children, a sub-set of the Satanic Panic which wasted police time from 2006 onwards, actually had nothing whatsoever to do with Witchcraft or Satanism.
 The people abusing children in horrific rituals were fanatical fundamentalist Christians who were beating the Devil out of wayward children.
 There is no equivalence whatsoever with any SRA cases prior to 2006 or since, yet the British Police are still pretending otherwise.
 (See: https://saff.nfshost.com/stobart.htm for full story)